What is Re engagement Email Campaign? Actionable Tips and Best Practices

 13. Implement sunset policy: Observe and remove subscribers who aren’t opening and engaging with your re-engagement emails.
 This will help you avoid wasting time and maintain a healthy email list.

-Regardless of the type of email marketing, ensure to humanize your re-engagement campaigns, and it will help tell your brand story and connect with your subscribers on a more personal level.
+Regardless of the type of email marketing, ensure to humanize your re-engagement email sequences, and it will help tell your brand story and connect with your subscribers on a more personal level.
 Let’s see the different types of re engagement emails that will captivate your subscribers’ attention.

 Re engagement email campaigns usually consist of four or more emails, each fulfilling different purposes.
 And you can include as much information in each of these campaign types.
 Here are the types of re engagement emails you must know: